-(p) Comprehensive loss
+(p) Other comprehensive income or loss

-Comprehensive income or loss includes unrealized gains and losses on available-for-sale investments, gains and losses on certain derivative instruments, none of which are included in the calculation of net income until realized.
-During the years ended December 31, 2015 and 2014, the Company did not have any available-for-sale investments or derivative instruments.
+Other comprehensive income or loss includes unrealized gains and losses on available-for-sale investments, gains and losses on certain derivative instruments, none of which are included in the calculation of net income until realized.
+During the years ended December 31, 2016 and 2015, the Company did not have any available-for-sale investments or derivative instruments.

-(q) Loss per share
+(q) Income or loss per share

-Basic loss per common share is calculated by dividing the loss attributed to shareholders for the period by the weighted average number of common shares outstanding in the period.
-Diluted loss per common share is calculated by adjusting the weighted average number of common shares outstanding to assume conversion of all dilutive potential common shares.
+Basic income or loss per common share is calculated by dividing the income or loss attributed to shareholders for the period by the weighted average number of common shares outstanding in the period.
+Diluted income or loss per common share is calculated by adjusting the weighted average number of common shares outstanding to assume conversion of all dilutive potential common shares.
 This method assumes that any proceeds from the exercise of dilutive stock options and warrants would be used to repurchase common shares at the average market price during the period, with the incremental number of shares being included in the denominator of the diluted loss per share calculation.
 The diluted loss per share calculation excludes any potential conversion of options and warrants that would increase earnings per share or decrease loss per share.